menu

 Also of interest is that St. Bernard has more people living here who work in computers and math than 95% of the places in the US.

 St. Bernard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In St. Bernard, however, the average commute to work is quite long.
 On average, people spend 34.17 minutes each day getting to work, which is significantly higher than the national average.